-In Uganda over 70 per 300 women suffer from postpartum depression and most of these mothers do not seek for psychological help due to lack of confidence and fear of discrimination.
+In Uganda, over 70 per 300 women suffer from postpartum depression and most of these mothers do not seek psychological help due to lack of confidence and fear of discrimination.

-It is also sad to note that the government and the Ministry of Health has put minimal efforts in tackling postpartum depression.
+It is also sad to note that the government and the Ministry of Health have put minimal efforts in tackling postpartum depression.

 Most women who attend formal health care also go unnoticed due to inadequate screening tools or inadequate health care providers.

 Postpartum depression (PPD) is a mental health disorder with major depression episode as a result of child birth and can last up to one year after child birth.

 Globally, postpartum depression affects approximately 900,000 women annually with only 6% seeking psychological help.

 World Mental Health day commemorated on the 10th of October 2021 and the World Federation for Mental Health declared “Mental Health in an Unequal World” as this year’s theme.

 ‘Mental Health in an Unequal World’ highlights the inequalities in the world more so on the women.
 So many women fear to express their psychological discomfort for fear of societal judgment and name shaming.